ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 =================================
 Generating the forecast experiment requires three steps:

-#. :ref:`Load the python environment required for the regional workflow <SetUpPythonEnv>`
+#. :ref:`Load the python environment required for the SRW App workflow <SetUpPythonEnv>`
 #. :ref:`Set experiment configuration parameters <ExptConfig>`
 #. :ref:`Run a script to generate the experiment workflow <GenerateWorkflow>`